atul-g/cavity_detection/README.md

-# Classifying images of teeth having cavity
+# Classifying Images of Teeth Having Cavity

 This is a self-project on making a CNN to classify whether a teeth has cavities or not using real time (phone) camera captured images instead of X-ray images.
 I created my own dataset by downloading images from Google under different Search Keywords.
 I used the Google Image Downloader extension in Firefox browser.